IRIS Public Meeting Logistics

 Attending in Person

-The IRIS public science meetings are held in the EPA Conference Center which is located at One Potomac Yard (South Tower Building) on the 1st floor.
-The street address is 2777 South Crystal Drive, Arlington, Virginia 22202 (see map).
+When IRIS public science meetings are held in-person, then the EPA Conference Center is where they would be held.
+The conference center is located at One Potomac Yard, 2777 South Crystal Drive, Arlington, Virginia 22202 (see map).

 Only individuals registered for in-person attendance will be allowed into the EPA building to attend these events.

 To enter the facility, you must check in at the guard’s desk (no more than 1 hour before the meeting) in the building lobby with your photo identification.
 Effective July 21, 2014, under the REAL ID Act requirements, not all state-issued driver’s licenses are acceptable as photo ID for security purposes.
 In EPA headquarters buildings (including the Potomac Yard buildings), driver’s licenses from the following states/territory, which do not comply with the REAL ID Act, will not be accepted as a photo ID.
 Visitors from these states/territory must present other forms of ID to be permitted entry.
 Visit the REAL ID website for more information.

 Note: Please allow 10-20 minutes extra time to go through security.